enthought/mayavi/docs/source/mayavi/installation.rst

 such they are rapidly becoming the standard for distributing Python packages.

-There are primarily two ways to use ETS eggs.

-  1. The first and easiest is to use pre-built eggs built for your particular platform.
-More instructions on this are below.
+The easiest way to install Mayavi with eggs is to use pre-built eggs built for your particular platform and downloaded by `easy_install`.

-  2. The second is to build the eggs from the source tarballs.
+Alternatively `easy_install` can build the eggs from the source tarballs.
 This is also fairly easy to do if you have a proper build environment.

 To install eggs, first make sure the essential requirements are installed, and then build and install the eggs like so::

  $ easy_install "Mayavi[app]"

-This one command will download, build and install all the required ETS related modules that mayavi needs for the latest ETS release, this means that the `Traits` dependencies and the `Envisage` dependencies will be installed automatically.
+This one command will download, build and install all the required ETS related modules that Mayavi needs for the latest ETS release, this means that the `Traits` dependencies and the `Envisage` dependencies will be installed automatically.
 If you run into trouble please check the `Enthought Install`_ pages.

 One common sources of problems during an install, is the presence of older versions of packages such as traits, mayavi, envisage or tvtk.